Lneagle/se-sql-group-technical-lesson/README.md

 ### Set Up

-* Fork and Clone the Lab
+* Fork and Clone the GitHub Repo
 * Install dependencies and open the virtual environment
     * `pipenv install`
     * `pipenv shell`